nadeenAlshibil/Azure-Networking/README.md

 # Introduction

 Private endpoints enable Azure resources deployed in a virtual network to communicate privately with private link resources.
 Private endpoints allow resources access to the private link service deployed in a virtual network.
 Access to the private endpoint through virtual network peering and on-premises network connections extend the connectivity.

-## Note
-If you want to secure traffic to private endpoints in Azure Virtual WAN using secured virtual hub, see Secure traffic destined to private endpoints in Azure Virtual WAN.

 You may need to inspect or block traffic from clients to the services exposed via private endpoints.
 Complete this inspection by using Azure Firewall or a third-party network virtual appliance.
 The following limitations apply: